georgeblck/refugee-distribution/shiny/markdown.md

 There are two main reasons for this visualization.
 We want to

-1. provide an easily accesisble overview of the distribution of (accepted) Asylum Applications in the EU
+1. provide an easily accessible overview of the distribution of (accepted) Asylum Applications in the EU
 2. provide a sensible and changeable benchmark of how many/whare share of refugees each country should accept

 Summed up, we wanted to put the omnipresent discussion of certain European countries taking too few/many refugees on a more factual basis.